mariano/li3_doctrine2/README.md

 $ git submodule add https://github.com/l3pp4rd/DoctrineExtensions.git libraries/_source/DoctrineExtensions
 ```

-Next you would use your connection configuration (in `app/config/connections.php`)
+You would then use your connection configuration (in
-to configure Doctrine with your desired behaviors.
-For example, if you wish
+`app/config/connections.php`) to configure Doctrine with your desired behaviors.
-to use Timestampable and Sluggable, you would first add the library in
+For example, if you wish to use Timestampable and Sluggable, you would first add
-`app/config/libraries.php`:
+the library in `app/config/libraries.php`:

 ```php
 Libraries::add('Gedmo', array(